 Second place, however, was held by India until the three-match ODI series between Pakistan and West Indies, which was won by the hosts.
-Having swept West Indies 3-0 in the ODI series, they are in second place with 457 ODI wins to their name, three ahead of India who are in now in third place with 455 wins.
+Having swept West Indies 3-0 in the ODI series, they are in second place with 457 ODI wins to their name and now level with India who are third by virtue of having played more and lost more games.

 Although South Africa have played more than 300 ODIs fewer than the top three, they still have 564 games under their belt and are fast catching up to Australia in terms of win percentage, as theirs currently stands at 64.05.

 All of the countries in the top ten list have won at least 100 ODI matches, the latest entry to that list was Bangladesh, courtesy of their win over Afghanistan.
 Here is the entire list of countries with most ODI wins.